seek-oss/braid-design-system/.changeset/spicy-coins-doubt.md

   - ButtonLink
 ---

-**Button, ButtonIcon, ButtonLink**: Fixes an issue where clicking the edge of buttons would trigger the active animation but not the click event
+**Button, ButtonIcon, ButtonLink**: Ensure hit area remains consistent size

+Fixes an issue where clicking the edge of buttons would trigger the active animation but not the click event